 In case you need a translation, that’s America being real sensitive to minority sensibilities.
 Actually, it should be noted that on tonight’s episode, Kiefer/Jack didn’t confront any evil Muslims directly.
 But just wait.
 Their hour of reckoning approaches.

 Even more significantly, it should also be noted that Tony Almeida’s Chicago Cubs mug made another appearance on tonight’s show — the first time it has been seen since the first season of “24,” I believe.
 Unlike its first supporting role, when it likely contained a brewed hot caffeinated beverage, the Cubs mug tonight served as receptacle for a brewed cold alcoholic beverage.
 Yeah, the actor who plays Tony (Carlos Bernard, aka Carlos Bernard Papierski) is a Chicago-area native who apparently advertises his roots with his Cubs mug.
-From which he now drinks beer from.
+From which he now drinks beer.

 (January 15, 2006 update: Tony and the mug are back — check out the details — for the new season.)